mkilgore/protura/README.md

     - Can also be compiled as `tiny`.
 This reduces load time, which is fairly slow.
 - ed
   - Mostly just useful before `vim` was ported.
+- less
+  - Really nice for viewing files, much nicer to use then `more` provided by our coreutils

 Build
 =====